userfrosting/learn/pages/09.client-side-code/01.overview/docs.md

 ### ufCollection

-A client-side widget that allows you to easily attach/detach related entities in a one-to-many relationship by selecting them from a dropdown menu.
+A client-side widget that allows you to easily associate related entities in a one-to-many or many-to-many relationship by selecting them from a dropdown menu.

 For example, both the "user roles" and "role permissions" interfaces use this plugin:

 ![ufCollection widget as used for the "user role" management interface.](/images/uf-collection.png)

+See the documentation on [collections](/client-side-code/components/collections) for more information on using this plugin.

 ### ufCopy